mickfuzz/phd4/_posts/2022-1-28-Game_Making_and_Coding_Fluency.md

 ## The 3M Game Making Learning Design

-My work is inspired in part by the pioneering computing education project called the 5th Dimension project which involved undergraduate students in an after school.
-It has also been made possible by the similar EdLab programme at Manchester Met University, which also involves students in service learning projects.
-The mix of student helpers, local young people and in this case their parents gives a rich mix of perspectives which may not be possible for your setting but which has helped evolve a learning design.
-Weaknesses in the approach were made visible in the responses by young people and adults, and then addressed in the next session or next iteration of the program.
-What follows is a distillation of some of the main features of a _3M game making model_  which is made up of Missions, Maps and Motivational Methods.
-The 3M model is the result of several years of exploratory, collaborative game making with home educating families and in a Primary School setting.
+My own research in game making follows a design-based research approach.
+I have worked with young learners, local families and undergraduate student helpers to evolve the 3M game making approach.
+The final section of this chapter outlines the main features of the 3M model which comprises Missions, Maps and Motivational Methods.
 This learning design could can be applied using any of the tools above.
 The resources I have created for MakeCode (https://mickfuzz.github.io/makecode-platformer-101/) and Phaser (https://glitch-game-makers-manual.glitch.me/) are free and open source and available online.
 I invite other educators to adopt this approach and share resources for Pygame, p5.play and other suitable platforms.

+All the methods involved in the model stem from inclusive pedagogy principles contained in Universal Design for Learning (UDL) and project-based learning (PBL) which are explore in more detail in other chapters of this collection.

 ### Missions